stechstudio/laravel-storage-connect/docs/eloquent-managed-connections.md

 /storage-connect/authorize-user/dropbox?redirect=/dashboard
 ```

-If you are calling the authorize method simply pass your redirect URL as an argument.
+If you are calling the authorize method simply pass your redirect URL as an argument:

 ```php
 return Auth::user()->organization->dropbox_connection->authorize('/dashboard');